pendulum-project/ntpd-rs/README.md

 * `ntp-proto` contains the packet parsing and the algorithms needed for clock selection, filtering and steering.
-* `test-binaries` contains a number of simple NTP servers that can be used for testing (see below).
 * `ntp-os-clock` contains the unsafe code needed to interface with system clocks.
 * `ntp-udp` contains the unsafe code needed to deal with timestamping on the